 There are some factors linked to heart disease, which you can not change: These include age (men are at risk from the age of just 45 onwards while for women their chances increase at 55 and older), and family history.

-But, as this study shows, there are ways to significantly lower your risk of heart disease and this is worth doing at any age – not just in your forties and fifties.
+As this study shows, there are ways to significantly lower your risk of heart disease and this is worth doing at any age – not just in your forties and fifties:

 Here’s some pointers to get you on track if you’re determined to make 2018 a healthier one.